 The Canaanites were familiar with the use of linen, as evidenced in the Biblical account of Rahab in Joshua Chapter 2.
 The ancient method of processing flax into linen by soaking and then laying it out to dry enters the account of Joshua, as he and his men are hiding in the area on Rahab’s roof where the flax had been laid out to dry.

 The Persian Empire, as recorded in Esther Chapters 1 and 8, used linen for decor and garments.

 Even at the time of the Prophet Ezekiel, fine linen was still being exported from Egypt, and also Syria (Ezekiel 27).
-Flax was an extremely important crop, and so important that the prophets mention its destruction, when listing other staples such as wool, bread and oil (Isaiah 19:19, 42:3; Hosea 2:9; Matthew 12:20 quotes Isaiah 42:3).
+Flax was an extremely important crop, in fact so important that the prophets mention its destruction when listing other staples such as wool, bread and oil (Isaiah 19:19, 42:3; Hosea 2:9; Matthew 12:20 quotes Isaiah 42:3).

 Jesus’ parable of the Rich Man and Lazarus, details what some scholars believe to be the ‘typical’, unconcerned, linen-clad rich man, oblivious to the plight of poor, hungry and sick Lazarus.

 Levitical law prohibited the weaving of linen fibers with wool- at least for the average people (Deuteronomy Chapter 22); only the High Priest had garments of linen and wool.
 Biblical scholars speculate that the reason God prohibited the mixing of the fibers, is that linen represents the plant kingdom, and wool represents the animal kingdom, with ritual sacrifice.
 It is thought that God looked upon linen as untainted by blood; no one has to slay an animal to get linen fibers.